ome/ome-model/docs/sphinx/ome-tiff/data.rst

 Multi-file OME-TIFF filesets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section lists various examples of OME-TIFF datasets distributed across multiple TIFF files.
-Both datasets contain a set of 18 by 24 pixel images with black and white text on each plane giving its time, z-depth and channel.
+Both datasets contain a set of 18 × 24 pixel images with black and white text on each plane giving its time, z-depth and channel.
 Each of the five focal planes is saved as a separate OME-TIFF named :file:`multifile-Zxx.ome.tiff` where `xx` is the index of the focal plane.

 .. list-table::
   :header-rows: 1